bootstrapworld/curriculum/lessons/random-samples/langs/en-us/slides.md

 {layout="Launch"}
 # Probability v.
 Inference

-But there's more to taking a good sample than just taking a _big_ sample.
-Suppose you want to take a survey of people's faiths in your neighborhood.
-There's a Baptist church right down the street, so we could get a nice big sample by asking everyone there!
+**But there's more to taking a good sample than just taking a _big_ sample.**
+* We're taking a survey of religions in our neighborhood.
+There's a Baptist church right down the street, so we could get a nice big sample by asking everyone there...right?
 * Taking a sample of whoever is nearby is called a _convenience sample_.
 Why is a convenience sample a problem in this example?
 * Would it be problematic to only call voters who are registered Democrats?
 To only call voters under 25?
 To only call regular churchgoers?
 Why or why not?